broadinstitute/terra-tools/workspace/workspace_description.md

 #### **Disclaimer:** **This Notebook is to be implemented at the user’s discretion.
 We are not responsible for any unexpected behavior (user error or otherwise).
 Please ensure that you have saved the your table .tsv files and/or data you would like to persist to a permanent location before running this Notebook.**

 ### **What is this Notebook?**
 When launching large numbers of submissions, it can be difficult to sort through the metadata of individual workflows.
-For example, agreegating the costs of several hundred workflows requires clicking through each submission.
+For example, agregating the costs of several hundred workflows requires clicking through each submission.
 This notebook offers users a simple option to fetch all or some of the workflow metadata, view it, and optionally export it to BigQuery.

 ### **What does it do?**
 This notebook uses the Firecloud API to: